EricZinda/Perplexity/docs/mrscon/devhowto0020WellFormedTree.md

 >
 HCONS: < h0 qeq h1 h5 qeq h7 h11 qeq h13 > ]
 ~~~
 The MRS is a flat list of predications so that it avoids building a single tree which would "lock in" one interpretation.
 How it does this is described in detail next, but in summary: It leaves "holes" using scopal (`h`) arguments for various predications and provides constraints (the `HCONS`) for plugging the predications together "legally".
-If you combine the predications by following the constraints (among other things), you'll end up with a "well-formed MRS tree" which defines one valid interpretation of the sentence.
-If you build all the well-formed trees, you have all the possible interpretations.
+If you combine the predications by following the constraints (among other things), you'll end up with a "scope-resolved MRS" which defines one valid interpretation of the sentence.
+If you build all the scope-resolved mrss, you have all the possible interpretations.

 This interpretation is what we need in order to eventually "solve" the phrase for the variables it contains.
 This topic describes how to build that tree.